what is wabi-sabi? principles of wabi-sabi design

 by incorporating handmade options into your project, you can embrace imperfection in a way that is central to wabi-sabi philosophy.

-looking to create your own wabi-sabi living room — or any other room? we carry a wealth of handcrafted options, from terracotta and brick to cement and stone. see our collections to find a tile option that resonates with you and your home.
+looking to create your own wabi-sabi living room, bathroom—or any other room? we carry a wealth of handcrafted options, from terracotta and brick to cement and stone. see our collections to find a tile option that resonates with you and your home.